idio-lang/idio-by-example/idio-source/recursion.rst

 	       178922222789623703897374720000000000000000000000000000000000
 	       000000000000000

-(Yes, that result is 375 digits long and been chopped to fit the screen.)
+(Yes, that result is 375 digits long and been edited to fit the screen.)

 **********************
 Tail Call Optimisation